agvxov/csope/README.md

 | int window_change | Bit mask type of the CH_\* macros.
 Keeps track of the windows to be refresed on the next run of display().
 Could be better utalized.

 # TODO /*move soon*/
 + sort out constants.h
 + scrollbar() uses magic int literals?
- + Ordering function declarations in global.h by alpha order is not smart
 + lineflagafterfile is stupid
 + library.h...; "private library", in a program using 90 globals; ffs
 + sort out the global hell
 + was there really ever a scrollbar?
 + handle resizing
- + a search struct could be great for caching and could easy the global situation
++ a search struct could be great for caching and could ease the global situation
 ## Original
 + Same capabilities as interactive in non interactive (one shot) mode
 + Provide some how-do-I-use-this-thing doc.

 # BUGS
 + Changing text double frees:
 	free(): double free detected in tcache 2
 	Aborted
 + Changing text can crash without replacing text and leaving the console ncursed
 + After an attempted change malloc *can* cry and crash

 # Future features / contributor wishlist
 + providing support for other languages by integrating new lexers (e.g. ctag's)